 Motivational interviewing involves an interpersonal process between therapist and client.
 Rather than analysis or dissection of the past, motivational interviewing hinges on cultivating mindsets for desired outcomes.
 Most importantly, motivational interviewing empowers individuals to troubleshoot and problem-solve for themselves.
 The concept is that motivation is teachable and, as a result, that action leads to intentional goals.
 Clients feel a growing sense of self-worth and accountability for important choices by taking more ownership over life circumstances and ongoing commitments.
-In terms of behavioral health services in Los Angeles, HillsidesCares incorporates motivational interviewing for treating addiction, depression, and various mental health challenges.
+In terms of behavioral health services in Los Angeles, HillsidesCares incorporates motivational interviewing for treating addiction, depression, and various mental health challenges that children and adolescents face.

 What Is Motivational Interviewing?